 About Nina

-Nina Gilden Seavey is an Emmy Award-winning 40-year veteran of the documentary filmmaking world.
-Her non-fiction stories can be screened in theaters and on television, heard in podcasts, read in books and journals, and seen in museum installations across the globe.
+Nina Gilden Seavey is an Emmy Award-winning 40-year veteran of nonfiction storytelling.
+Her work can be seen in movie theaters, on television and streaming on major platforms, heard in podcasts, read in books and magazines, and experienced in museum installations across the globe.
 Her work is known for its breadth of genres, styles, and subject matter borne of Seavey’s unending curiosity about the world around her and her passion for artistic and technical experimentation.
+Most recently, she is the author of The Documentary Filmmaker’s Workbook: Directing and Producing.

 She is the President of Seavey Media, LLC.

 Seavey was the Founding Director of The Documentary Center in the School of Media and Public Affairs at The George Washington University from 1990-2020.
-Under her tutelage the careers of over 500 emerging documentarians were launched both through her annual Institute for Documentary Filmmaking and the International Emerging Filmmakers’ Fellowship.
+She launched the careers of over 500 emerging documentarians in her annual Institute for Documentary Filmmaking and the International Emerging Filmmakers’ Fellowship.

-Seavey holds the academic rank of Research Professor Emerita of History and of Media and Public Affairs at GWU.
+Seavey continues to hold the academic rank of Research Professor Emerita of History and of Media and Public Affairs at GWU.
 From 2017-2019 Seavey was a Visiting Research Scholar at the Schuster Institute for Investigative Journalism at Brandeis University.
-Currently, in addition to teaching workshops for many film and non-profit organizations organizations, Seavey joined the faculty of the Maine Media Workshops and College as a Professorial Lecturer.
+In addition to teaching workshops for many film and non-profit organizations, Seavey is a Professorial Lecturer at the Maine Media Workshops and College.
+Through her consultation services Seavey advises many emerging and accomplished documentarians who benefit from her experienced, steady guidance in all facets of the filmmaker process.

 Seavey’s influence on the American documentary scene expanded in 2002 when she became the Founding Director of SILVERDOCS: AFI/Discovery Channel Documentary Festival (now AFI Docs).
 She continued with the festival as Executive Producer, strand programmer, and senior member of the management team until 2009.
 Under her stewardship, the festival became the largest documentary festival in the US.